Growing Urban Bicycle Networks: Results

 \subsection{The effect of bicycle network growth on the street network}

 While it is beneficial for a city to grow its bicycle network, it is important to ask how this growth affects the network of streets used by cars.
 The magnitude of this effect depends not only on the network topology, but also on the concrete bicycle infrastructure being implemented: shared spaces, unprotected cycle lanes, protected cycle tracks, bicycle streets, their width, and so on.
 To consider these factors, leading bicycle planning manuals consider a plethora of local variables \cite{crow2016dmb,nacto2014ubd}, for example road category, speed limit, volume of the motorized traffic, or car parking facilities.
-Therefore, to be conservative in our estimations, here we consider the strongest possible effect of new bicycle infrastructure on streets apart from complete replacement.
-We assume that along the affected road sections the effective speed limit for cars will be reduced by a factor of 5, i.e.~to walking speed.
-In practice this assumption would be consistent with, for example, all infrastructure being built as a child-friendly ``fietsstraat'' or living street, i.e.~as a shared traffic space where cyclists and pedestrians have priority and cars are tolerated to pass through in walking speed \cite{crow2016dmb}.
+Therefore, to be conservative in our estimations, here we consider the strongest possible effect of new bicycle infrastructure on streets apart from complete replacement: We assume that all infrastructure would be built, for example, as a child-friendly ``fietsstraat'' or living street, i.e.~as a shared traffic space where cyclists and pedestrians have priority and cars are tolerated to pass through in walking speed \cite{crow2016dmb}.
+This assumption roughly translates to a reduction of speed limits for cars along the affected road sections by a factor of 5, for example from $50\,\mathrm{km/h}$ to $10\,\mathrm{km/h}$ or from $30\,\mathrm{km/h}$ to $6\,\mathrm{km/h}$.
+In our technical calculations we implemented a computational equivalent to this speed reduction -- an increase of the affected road section lengths by a factor of 5 \cite{crow2016dmb}.
+So, for example, for calculating directness along an affected road section, a street segment of length $100\,\mathrm{m}$ would then count as being $500\,\mathrm{m}$ long.